 The secret of experience metrics

-Ever wondered how to track your impact on users and business?
-We asked Kate Pincott , Product Design Manager at Cleo to share insights on how their company, an AI assistant for personal finance with over 7-million users, doubled their revenue every year since 2020.
+Ever wondered how to track your impact on users and the business?
+Kate Pincott, our Mini-MBA teacher and Director of Product Design & Research at Multiverse (formerly Cleo), shares how Cleo, an AI assistant for personal finance with over 7 million users, has doubled its revenue every year since 2020.

-Kate Pincott shared with us how to increase data maturity of the company and set up experience metrics in 5 steps.
-Let's dive into this below.
+Kate breaks down how to increase a company’s data maturity and set up meaningful experience metrics in five practical steps.

 "Every company needs to get closer to real world outcomes based on user behaviour – not only top funnel vanity metrics." - shares Kate with Future London Academy team.